 Renu is the subdued one and then we are introduced to Maya, another bold and intrinsic character who writes erotic novels taking the Indian literary world by storm!
 Each and every book of hers are a bestseller and are been read by one and all.
 No one knows who Maya is since she has preferred anonymity and not stardom.

 Renu’s loveless and dull life starts to become interesting when she gets attracted to Arjun’s masculinity and good looks.
 What started off as just an innocent meet then rakes up into a huge storm waiting to tear apart Renu’s strength and mental sanity similar to that of a Phoenix who burns to death only to rise up from the ashes.
 By the way, the book is also dedicated to all the Phoenix who rises from the ashes.

-The first half of the book is interesting, it isn’t an erotica book as the name suggests but portrays Indian women, who always fall for emotions, are not allowed to have sexual desires or fantasies.
-How women are also looked down for even reading or writing such books.
+The first half of the book is interesting, it isn’t an erotica book as the name suggests but portrays Indian Women, who always fall for emotions, are not allowed to have sexual desires or fantasies.
+How women are also looked down on even reading or writing such books.
 As if men had only taken charge over sexual orientation.

-The second half may seem a bit slow and rather filmy but the author claims herself that she loves such twists and turns.
-I wouldn’t mind reading through it since it’s a chic lit at the end of the day.
+The second half may seem a bit slow and rather filmy but the author claims that she loves such twists and turns.
+I wouldn’t mind reading through it since it’s a chic-lit at the end of the day.